Logesh-MR-ROOT/A-Detailed-Guide-on-OSCP-Preparation/README.md

 Below are 5 skills which you have to improve before registering for OSCP

-Learn basic of Computer Network, Web application, and Linux Learn Bash and Python scripting Enumeration is key in OSCP lab, I repeat Enumeration is key in OSCP Lab and in real world too Download vulnerable VM machines from vulnhub Buffer Overflow (BOF) exploitation
+ I repeat Enumeration is key in OSCP Lab and in real world too Download vulnerable VM machines from vulnhub Buffer Overflow (BOF) exploitation

 Below are the free reference before registration of OSCP